 Let’s talk about the ways you can stay connected as a group.
 Fortunately, you have a few mechanisms at your disposal.

 The first mechanism at your disposal is to hold daily standup meetings (you can use our standup template for free).
 For those unaware of how these “meetings” work, the long-story short is that each person in a group or department shares the following insights:

 If you work in different timezones, you can do this asynchronously.
 When results are shared, it creates transparency and also helps people stay motivated.
 I find the exercise to be helpful because it helps me set daily guardrails for my work.
 I also like knowing what other people are working on.

-The next tool at your disposal is to hold a reoccurring weekly meeting.
+The next tool at your disposal is to hold a recurring weekly team meeting.
 If you lead a distributed team, this is the best meeting to achieve alignment and to “steer the ship.”
 Most weekly meetings I’ve been a part of include information sharing and also time for questions.

 Past iterations of our weekly team meeting involved each team member verbally sharing the items they completed that week.
 However, that was an inefficient way to do a meeting.
 Meetings are an awful place for information sharing.
 When we did so, we spent the entire meeting talking at each other about tasks we completed rather than discussing tasks that could drive significant results for the company.